 There are over 50,000 trainers certified through ACE.
 This number is growing every year and spreading across the globe rapidly.
 You will find ACE certified trainers almost anywhere where fitness is concerned.

 ACE is also a non-profit organization.
-It uses this position to advocate for advancement of policy concerning the intersection between healthcare and fitness.
+It uses this position to advocate for the advancement of policy concerning the intersection between healthcare and fitness.
 ACE is on a mission to improve America’s health while also empowering those who want to be equipped to do so.

 ACE uses a proprietary training model called IFT.
 It’s similar in implementation to NASM’s OPT training model.
-The goal of IFT is to create a scalable, progressive and dynamic workouts for a wide range of clients while still maintaining a standard of safety and injury prevention.
+The goal of IFT is to create a scalable, progressive and dynamic workout for a wide range of clients while still maintaining a standard of safety and injury prevention.

 Check out the ACE website here for more info on the cert as well as the IFT model.

 Just as with most other certs on this list, you will need a few basic prerequisites to be eligible for the program.
 You firstly need to be at least 18 years old and hold a high school diploma or equivalent.
-You also need to make sure you CPR/AED cards are up to date.
+You also need to make sure your CPR/AED cards are up to date.